-Properties can be set on the following notification service components, in ascending order of precedence:

-- Event channel

-- Admins

-- Proxies

-- Structured event messages

-Properties can be set programmatically or through the Notification Console.
-Properties can also be set for individual structured events through their optional header fields.

-Consistency

-Because properties can be set individually on the different components that handle event message delivery, it is important to ensure consistent settings across the entire delivery path.
+Overview Properties can be set on the following notification service composed ascending order of precedence: Event channel Admins Proxies Structured event messages Properties can be set programmatically or through the Notification Properties can also be set for individual structured events through header fields. n Console.
+Consistency Because properties can be set individually on the different components that handle event message delivery, it is important to ensure consistent settings across the entire delivery path.
 Unless all of the components in the delivery path agree on a consistent set of policies, message delivery can be unpredictable.

-Setting Properties Programmatically page 62 Setting a Structured Event's QoS Properties page 65
+In This Section Section This section covers the following topics: Setting Properties Programmatically page 62 Setting a Structured Event's QoS Properties page 65